homebridge/wifi-connect/README.md

+# Homebridge Wifi Connect

-# WiFi setup portal for the Homebridge Raspberry Pi Image
+This is the WiFi setup portal for the Homebridge Raspberry Pi Image

 This is a fork of [hoobs-org/portal](https://github.com/hoobs-org/portal) and credits go to HOOBS / Michael J Kellsy for this project.